mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So ... first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book; this book is Buddha.
 So, to throw away yourself into this book means, throw away yourself into the house of Buddha.
 That means, deal with the book as well as dealing with your life.
 So, you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

 So that is [egolessness](glossary#egolessness).
-And also, at that time, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha), at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, “When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+And also, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha), at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, “When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in any one's mind.”
 At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very natural.
 Simultaneous.

 ##### 52:56